How do we identify the peaks observed by UV-HPLC?

 How do we identify the peaks observed by UV-HPLC to confirm they are product-related impurities?
 Can we ensure that UV peaks contain single molecules?

-The best way I know of is to connect the HPLC directly to a mass spectrometer (LC-MS).
+The best way I know is to connect the HPLC directly to a mass spectrometer (LC-MS).
 This method provides a simple characterization of peaks observed by UV-HPLC.
 By doing this, you have an additional detection method that can distinguish molecules by their molecular mass – which is perfect for stability studies .

 You probably already know that it is sometimes impossible to separate degradation products by RP chromatography alone.
 However, combining HPLC and LC-MS analysis makes it easy to use molar mass to identify degradation products.
 For example, deamidations, oxidation, and truncated molecules .